JPR-12

 The technical description of the SAPI file follows the technical conditions of the SAPI file TPTE 12-650/75.
 In this section there is only a general description, a detailed description of individual devices is in other parts.
 From the individual devices and parts of the SAPI file, a minicomputer system can be created, which is intended for data collection, sequential control, data transfer control and, in general, for such applications that need a programmable control unit without large demands on memory capacity.
 The system created from the SAPI file is based on programmable control units - the JPR 12 program control unit (minicomputer) and the JPR 8 program control unit (microcomputer).

 The existence of two levels of control units with a uniform definition of connection circuits enables very flexible creation of systems according to the requirements of individual applications.
-Simple programming of the control units ensures the flexibility of system construction, even in terms of programming.
+Simple programming of the control units ensures the flexibility of the system construction also in terms of programming.
 In the SAPI file, medium-distance data transfer means are incorporated, which enable the system to work in applications where it is necessary to centrally manage or collect data from more distant workplaces. management and transmission of information.

 The basic advantage of the SAPI file is its modularity, based on the use of parallel and serial connection, which allows many ways of connecting additional devices and control units.